HEAR on the Farm

 Keeping study participants engaged over the year-long study was challenging.
 However, farmers who participated were highly responsive to requests by the research team for continued participation.
 In fact, the retention of farmers in the study far exceeded expectations, with 92% of enrollees completing the 12-month study.

-Researchers used farm organizations like the American Farm Bureau Federation to recruit study participants.
+Researchers used farm organizations like the American Farm Bureau to recruit study participants.
 They reported that these partnerships helped them retain participants over the course of the study.
-Many Farm Bureau affiliates helped participant retention by featuring the study in their organization's newsletters and other publications.
+Many state Farm Bureau affiliates helped participant retention by featuring the study in their organization's newsletters and other publications.

 Researchers reported that HPD use increased at a slower rate at 12 months than at six months and suggested other programs might want to resupply HPDs every few months to encourage continued use.